sequelize/website/versioned_docs/version-6.x.x/core-concepts/validations-and-constraints.md

 ### Model-wide validations

 Validations can also be defined to check the model after the field-specific validators.
-Using this you could, for example, ensure either neither of `latitude` and `longitude` are set or both, and fail if one but not the other is set.
+For example, you could ensure either neither of `latitude` and `longitude` are set or both, and fail if one but not the other is set.

 Model validator methods are called with the model object's context and are deemed to fail if they throw an error, otherwise pass.
 This is just the same as with custom field-specific validators.